Odex64/SimpleNoiseApplier/README.md

-# SimpleNoiseApplier
+Simple Noise Applier
-A small program to apply a "noise effect" on images.
+A small program to apply a "noise effect" on any image.